AliceO2Group/Control/README.md

 * either the target system allows SSH login as root (configuration file `/etc/ssh/sshd_config`), accepts public key authentication for root, and Ansible is run as root (by appending `-u root` to Ansible commands); OR
 * the target system accepts public key authentication for the unprivileged user, and this user is `sudo`-enabled with `NOPASSWD` on the target system.

 Ideally one would use an unprivileged user, and keep SSH root login disabled (default on CC7).
-If this is the case, the user on the target system must be in the group `wheel` (which should be true on CC7 with Kerberos-authenticated CERN users).
-If not, the command `# gpasswd -a username wheel` adds a user to the `wheel` group.
+If this is the case, the user on the target system must be in the group `wheel`.
+The command `# gpasswd -a username wheel` adds a user to the `wheel` group.
 To allow passwordless `sudo` the line `%wheel  ALL=(ALL)       NOPASSWD: ALL` should be present and uncommented in the sudoers configuration file.
 To check this, run `# visudo` as root on the target system.

 ### Running ansible-playbook